What is comprehensive genomic profiling?

 Is your lab CLIA Certified and CAP Accredited?

-All Foundation Medicine comprehensive genomic profiling tests are CAP Accredited, CLIA Certified, and New York State Department of Health (NYSDOH) Approved.
+All Foundation Medicine comprehensive genomic profiling tests are run in CAP Accredited and CLIA Certified labs.
 View our certification documents here.

 How do I sign-up for a Foundation Medicine account to order tests and access patient results online?